AdaCore/training_material/courses/rust_essentials/180_modules/05-use_super_self.rst

 * Risks

-  * Makes it hard to find things for programmer and autocomplete
+  * Makes it hard for programmer/autocomplete to find things
   * Globbed modules with the same name cause compilation errors

 .. note::